ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/devops/recommended target="_blank" rel="noopener noreferrer">Devops</a></h1>
 <h3>1.
-Automate Work Item creation in Microsoft Azure DevOps Board - <a href="https://medium.com/@iamakashsingh/automate-work-item-creation-in-microsoft-azure-devops-board-dd0b8b52da6c" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Akash Singh`**

-<blockquote>Creating multiple work items, updating target dates, assigning iterations, and linking dependencies in the DevOps board can be…</blockquote>

-<h3>2.
 Ending Microservices Chaos - <a href="https://medium.com/gitconnected/ending-microservices-chaos-c1babe7bd061" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Alvin Lee`**

 <blockquote>How Architecture Governance Keeps Your Microservices on Track</blockquote>

-<h3>3.
+<h3>2.
 Docker pros are shrinking images by 99%: The hidden techniques you can’t afford to miss - <a href="https://medium.com/aws-in-plain-english/docker-pros-are-shrinking-images-by-99-the-hidden-techniques-you-cant-afford-to-miss-a70ee26b4cbf" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Dipanshu ‎`**

 <blockquote>Unlock the secrets to lightning-fast deployments and slashed costs — before your competitors do</blockquote>

+<h3>3.
+Building Secure Docker Images with Trivy - <a href="https://medium.com/@jxtSamFrimpong/building-secure-docker-images-with-trivy-53104b9faa9f" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `jxtSamFrimpong`**

+<blockquote>If you’re here, I assume you’ve been caught in the web of cloud security and vulnerabilities, much like I was recently.
+During a routine…</blockquote>

 <h3>4.
-Optimizing Database Performance and Governance Strategies for Large-Scale OutSystems Development - <a href="https://medium.com/@luizfsc/optimizing-database-performance-and-governance-strategies-for-large-scale-outsystems-development-90ac41383b1d" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Luiz Felipe dos Santos Costa`**

-<blockquote>Introduction</blockquote>

-<h3>5.
 Can We Reach Google’s MLOps Level 2 With Solely Self-hosted OSS? - <a href="https://medium.com/towards-artificial-intelligence/can-we-reach-googles-mlops-level-2-with-solely-self-hosted-oss-e61562c8883e" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Houssem Ben Braiek`**

 <blockquote>Achieving Google’s MLOps level 2 (or “Automation”) with only self-hosted open-source software (OSS) is an ambitious goal, but it’s…</blockquote>

+<h3>5.
+The Dangerous Linux Commands You Should Never Run in Production (Seriously, Don’t Do It) - <a href="https://medium.com/devsecops-community/the-dangerous-linux-commands-you-should-never-run-in-production-seriously-dont-do-it-8400d93be411" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Karthick Dkk`**

+<blockquote>Hey there!
+If you’re managing Linux systems in production, you know things can go from “Everything is awesome!” to “Why is everything on…</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/kubernetes/recommended target="_blank" rel="noopener noreferrer">Kubernetes</a></h1>